-Feed the furling cable through the large center hole of the tower top plate, then use one or two spud wrenches to line up the six attachment holes on the two plates.
-Bolt the turbine in place using 6 bolts, 3/4"x2-1/2", with hex nuts, PAL nuts and washers as required.
+7. Direct the crane to move the powerhead until the tower adapter plate meets the tower top plate.
+Use one or two spud wrenches to line up the six attachment holes on the two plates.
+Bolt the turbine in place using 6 bolts, 3/4"x3-1/4", with hex nuts, PAL nuts and washers as required.
 Remember - nuts go on top!
-This hardware is included in the tower hardware kit.
+This hardware is included in the tower hardware kit (Excel 10k shown).
+Use the turbine mounting spacer provided as necessary, to be sure there is enough bolt thread to allow full clamp-up with the nuts.
 Torque the hex nuts to 205 ft-lb.
 PAL nuts are tightened to 1/4 turn past contact.
 Disconnect the turbine from the crane after the turbine is bolted securely in place.